helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 #### 3.1.3 Capping per Hex

-We are proposing a maximum of 3 overlapping Wi-Fi access points in one hex.
+We are proposing a maximum of 1 Wi-Fi access point in one hex.
 In order to establish seniority, we will use the same algorithms for calculation of `coverage_claim_time` described in [HIP74](https://github.com/helium/HIP/blob/main/0074-mobile-poc-modeled-coverage-rewards.md#reward-algorithm).

 ### 3.2 Outdoor Access Points